National Water Quality Initiative (NWQI)

 Fishtrap Creeks are important tributaries to the Nooksack River Basin System.
 Nearly half of both watersheds’ boundaries extend into Canada.
 Water quality, flow, habitat, bacteria and nutrients are all concerns that are being closely looked at by the watershed community as well as by local and state agencies (Whatcom Conservation District and the Lummi Indian Nation).

 Eligible producers will receive assistance for installing conservation systems on their land.
-Only lands within the boundaries of Fish trap Creek and Wiser Lake watershed in the Nooksack River drainage will be eligible for NWQI funding FY13.
+Lands within the boundaries of Fish trap Creek and Wiser Lake watershed in the Nooksack River drainage will be eligible for NWQI funding FY16.